shikeyou/ItemCatalog/README.md

 Main objectives of this project:

-* Develop a RESTful application using the Python framework Flask that provides a list of items within a variety of categories
+* Develop a RESTful application using the Python framework Flask that provides a list of items within a variety of categories, including a
+* Provide a JSON endpoint for users to query all data in the database
 * Provide a user login and authentication system using a third-party OAuth provider (Google+ in this case)
 * Logged-in users have the ability to create, edit and delete their own items